SuperOfficeDocs/superoffice-docs/docs/en/reports/learn/screen/index.md

 * A report description to make it easy to find out information about the selected report.
 If the report is on your favorites list, you can amend this description.

 * A thumbnail of the report.
-[The thumbnail][1] is located on the far right of the **Reports** screen and indicates the selected report type: label, list, group list, cross table, calendar or text export.
+[The thumbnail][1] is located on the right side of the **Reports** screen and indicates the selected report type: label, list, group list, cross table, calendar or text export.

 * A [criteria list](#criteria) where you can add, edit and delete criteria and display the criterion/criteria specified for the report.